 Don’t obsess over one idea and rely on its success.
 In his presentation, Ellis emphasizes that things will most likely not run the way you expect it to.
 An experiment you may expect to prompt success may be a flop, while a smaller scale experiment can show surprisingly promising results.
 You really don’t know until you try, which is why it’s so important to eagerly experiment with new ideas and plans to figure out what is best for your company.

-Having the skilled people is not enough.
+Having skilled people is not enough.
 Make resources easily accessible for your growth team so that they may exercise their skills to its maximum extent.
-Successful companies understand the significance and need of these resources to accelerate growth.
+Successful companies understand the significance and need for these resources to accelerate growth.

 The inputs are essentially what the company can control and has much to do with the internal accountability of a company.
 Who is coming up with the ideas?
 Who is accountable for implementing those ideas?
 Being clear, organized and focused internally can help the team keep each other and themselves in check and responsible for the constant growth and movement of the company.